NI-Measurement-Plug-Ins/pmic-labview/docs/help.md

    Enter the expected nominal output voltage of the DUT.
 This value is used only for the calculation of load voltage deviation.

-## Adding a measurment step to TestStand
+## Adding a  measurement step to TestStand

-Follow the worflow below to automate the measurements using TestStand and monitor it from Instrument Studio.
+Follow the workflow below to automate the measurements using TestStand and monitor it from Instrument Studio.

 After adding measurement service into the Instrument Studio as explained above,